AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

    :keywords: Aviatrix Getting Started, Aviatrix, AWS

 ===============================
-Multi Cloud Global Transit FAQ
+Multi-Cloud Global Transit FAQ
 ===============================

 Why should I choose Transit architecture?
 -------------------------------------------

-Transit architecture is about building connectivity between cloud and on-prem in the most agile manner possible.
+Transit architecture is about building connectivity between the cloud and on-prem in the most agile manner possible.
 In the Transit architecture, there is one connection (not including the backup) between on-prem and a Transit VPC.
 Everything else (the Spoke VPCs to on-prem traffic) is routed through the Transit VPC.

-The alternative to Transit architecture (often referred to as "flat" architecture) is to build one connection, either IPSEC over Internet or Direct Connect, each time you spin up a new VPC or VNet in the cloud.
-This requires changes at the on-prem edge, which requires a change control process that takes from days to weeks.
+The alternative to Transit architecture (often referred to as "flat" architecture) is to build one connection, either IPSEC over the Internet or Direct Connect, each time you spin up a new VPC or VNet in the cloud.
+This requires changes at the on-prem edge, which requires a change control process that takes days to weeks.

 How do I configure a Global Transit Network with Aviatrix solution?
 --------------------------------------------------------------------